Innovation Hub Promotes Innovation in School

 The British School of Bucharest Innovation Hub is unique to our school and provides students with real-life experiences.
 It promotes innovation in school by bringing together Design and Technology, Mathematics, Physics and other disciplines from classroom learning into a practical, hands-on course.
 Established in 2016, the Innovation Hub has now evolved to offer both a beginner’s alternative for new pupils and an advanced course for older members.

-To enhance innovation in school for students, we also teach several high-calibre extra-curricular courses in the Innovation Hub.
-As an example, our popular course gives students a fantastic opportunity to strive to produce the best single-seat electric vehicle from scratch, embodying the spirit of both teamwork and competition.
-Utilising professional-grade tools available in the Innovation Hub at school, students mostly craft in metal but also learn to use any material that suits their needs, from plastic to wood and fabrics, using lathes, mills, CNC routers and conventional hand tools.
+To enhance innovation in school for students, we also teach several high-caliber extra-curricular courses in the Innovation Hub, as part of the After-school Club Programme.
+As an example, our popular course Project Zephyr gives students a fantastic opportunity to strive to produce the best electric vehicle from scratch, embodying the spirit of both teamwork and competition.
+Utilising more professional-grade tools available in the Innovation Hub at school, students craft in metal, plastic, wood, fabrics and many more, learning to use any material that suit their needs using lathes, mills, CNC routers and conventional hand tools.

 There is no instruction manual or clear-cut guidebook to follow – instead, the path to success is created by the students themselves.
 Each group is free to put into practice any design it pleases, which limits the project only to the materials, the pre-provided components (such as brakes, wheels, motors and batteries) and safety considerations.
 Other than that, the only requirement is that the car looks like a car and works like a car.

-Part of the objective is to produce a car chassis, body and drive-train.
+Part of the objective is to produce a car chassis, body and drivetrain.
 The body of the car is manufactured using clay sculpting techniques as well as composite technology (fibreglass and carbon fibre) and various other industry methods.
 With a final product in place, the teams move on to testing and racing their cars.
 All the time, teams are encouraged to make improvements, adding whatever they deem worthy to their initial design.
+Once a team completes their car, the best one is hoisted into the Innovation Hub showroom on the roof of the building being displayed for the next academic year.
+All other cars are recycled almost completely and reused for the next group of students.

 Meet the Innovation Team